Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Experiments

+Theorem \ref{thm:scaled_resnet} shows that scaled ResNet is better than standard ResNet in preserving the expressivity of NTK as the depth grows.
+However, it is not clear whether this scaling has an impact on the performance of the ResNet trained with SGD.
+This section provides an empirical invistigation of this question.\\

-\textbf{Does Scaled ResNet outperforms ResNet with SGD ? } We train standard ResNet with depths 32, 50, and 104 on CIFAR100 with SGD.
-We use a decaying learning rate schedule; we start with 0.1 and divide by 10 after $n_e/2$ epochs where $n_e$ is the total number of epochs; we scale again, by 10, after $n_e/4$ epochs.
-We use a batch size of 128 and we train the model with 160 epochs.
-Proposition \ref{prop:scaled_resnet} shows that the NTK of Scaled ResNet is more stable compared to the NTK of standard ResNet.
-Although this result is limited to NTK training, we investigate the impact of scaling on SGD training.
-Table \ref{table:accuracies_resnet} displays test accuracy for standard ResNet and scaled ResNet after 10 and 160 epochs; Scaled ResNet outperforms ResNet and converges faster.
-However, it is not clear whether this is linked to the NTK or caused by something else.
-We leave this for future work.
+We train standard and scaled ResNets with depths 32, 50, and 104 on CIFAR100 with SGD.
+We use a decaying learning rate schedule; we start with 0.1 and divide by 10 after $n_e/2$ epochs, where $n_e$ is the total number of epochs; we scale again, by 10, after $n_e/4$ epochs.
+We use a batch size of 128, and we train the model for 160 epochs.
+Table \ref{table:accuracies_resnet} displays test accuracy for standard ResNet and scaled ResNet after 10 and 160 epochs of SGD training; Scaled ResNet outperforms ResNet and converges faster.
+However, it is not clear whether this is linked to the NTK, or caused by something else.
+The impact of scaling ResNet blocks is well understood in the NTK regime but remains an open question in the feature learning regime (the regime where the NTK changes with training time) which occurs with SGD training.